-As critical time t_c given by power law or log-periodic fit indicates when surface displacements become theoretically infinite.
-However, the break-off event is expected before t_c .
-When fitting in real time the surface displacements with both power law and log-periodic behavior, it is not only possible to assess the critical time but also the time at which the derived velocities are expected to reach a given threshold (for example 50 cm d-1 or 1 m d-1).
-Fitting and estimating the time at which the velocity reaches a given threshold provides a more accurate way to predict the break-off event.
-We developed a software based on this idea by fitting in real time the measurements with both power law and log-periodic behavior and thus provide an estimate of the break-off time.
+Critical time, t_c , given by power law or log-periodic fit indicates when surface displacements become theoretically infinite.
+However, the real break-off event is expected before t_c .
+When fitting the surface displacements with both power law and log-periodic behavior in real time, it is not only possible to assess the critical time, but also the time at which the derived velocities are expected to reach a given threshold.
+Fitting and estimating the time at which the velocity reaches a given threshold provides a more accurate way to predict the real break-off event.
+We developed software based on this idea by fitting the measurements with both power law and log-periodic behavior in real time, and thus providing an estimate of the break-off time.
+Note that the proposed method for determining the break-off time depends on the choice of the threshold velocity; choosing a small threshold value is conservative in terms of security as a smaller velocity is reached first for the same fit.
+Moreover using a range of threshold velocity for estimating the break-off time allows a time interval to be provided in which the break-off event is likely to occur.

-According to our knowledge, it is not possible to know in advance the velocity at which breakoff will occur.
-However, from previous events (Weisshorn 1973 and 2005 event, Flotron (1977); Röthlisberger (1981); Faillettaz et al. (2008)), it seems that break-off occurs between 50 cm d-1 to 1.2 m d^{-1} , but this is based on a restricted number of events.
+According to our knowledge, it is not possible to know in advance the velocity at which break-off will occur.
+However, from previous events (Weisshorn 1973 and 2005 event, Flotron, 1977; Röthlisberger, 1981; Faillettaz et al., 2008), it seems that break-off occurs between 0.5 and 1.2 m d-1; but this is based on a restricted number of events.

-- Taking threshold surface velocities of 50 cm d-1 and 1 m d-1, our analysis (using Eq.
-2) performed every days from the 12 September to 16 September suggested that break-off could occur between the 23 September ($v{th} = 50 \text{ cm d}^{-1}$) and the 29 September ($v{th} = 1 \text{ m d}^{-1}$).
-Note that the two breaking-off events occurred exactly at these two days, which were forecasted 10 days in advance.
-Following this analysis, alert was immediately sent to the authorities leading them to close - the endangered area one week before the event.
-Note that the definition of the velocity threshold has an influence on the prediction itself, as we saw nearly one week is needed for the glacier to accelerate from 50 cm d-1 to 1 m d-1.
-The precise prediction would also not only be based on a correct fit of the surface displacement data but also on a guess of this parameter.
-It is not yet clear which value has to be considered according to the results from the events analyzed so far.
+Arbitrarily taking threshold surface velocities of 0.5 and 1 md^{-1} for possible lower and upper velocity limits at which break-off could occur, our analysis (using Eq.
+2) performed every day from 12 August to 16 September suggested that a break-off event was likely to occur between 23 September ($v{\text{th}} = 0.5 \text{ md}^{-1}$) and 29 September ($v{\text{th}} = 1 \text{ md}^{-1}$).

+Following this analysis, an alert was immediately sent to the authorities, leading them to close the endangered area 1 week before the event.
+Note again that the definition of the velocity threshold has an influence on the prediction itself, as we saw nearly 1 week is needed for the glacier to accelerate from 0.5 to $1 \, \text{md}^{-1}$.
+The precise prediction would also not only be based on a correct fit of the surface displacement data, but also on a guess of this parameter.
+It is not yet clear which value has to be considered according to the results from the events analyzed so far; but we suggest choosing $0.40 \, \mathrm{m} \, \mathrm{d}^{-1}$ as a conservative threshold to define a safe break-off danger time interval.

-300 5.4 How far in advance are time forecasts possible?
+5.4 How far in advance are time forecasts possible?

-Surface displacements were analyzed retrospectively based on the last month of data for each stake, and the critical time as well as the time at which the fitted velocity reached 50 cm d-1 (v{50}) and 1 m d-1 (v{100}) were plotted as a function of the time (Fig. 8).
+Surface displacements were analyzed retrospectively based on the last month of data for each stake, and the critical time as well as the time at which the fitted velocity reached $0.5 \,\mathrm{m}\,\mathrm{d}^{-1}\,(v{50})$ and $1 \,\mathrm{m}\,\mathrm{d}^{-1}\,(v{100})$ were plotted as a function of the time (Fig. 9).
 Associated errors (right panels) account for the fitting procedure.